kyma-project/cloud-manager/docs/contributor/dependency-graph.md

 # Dependency Graph

-Sometimes it is necessary to investigate dependency graph and find out dependency paths to certain package.
+Sometimes, it is necessary to investigate dependency graphs and find the paths to a certain package.
 This is especially helpful when resolving security CVE issues.
 This document documents a way to find necessary information easily.

-## Deptree
+## deptree

-Install [deptree](https://github.com/vc60er/deptree) in the GOBIN dir on the path.
+Install [deptree](https://github.com/vc60er/deptree) in the `GOBIN` dir on the path.

-Since it takes a lot of time, it will save time to record module list once, so deptree can be run quickly passing it as an argument.
+Since it takes a lot of time, record the module list once so that deptree can be run quickly, passing it as an argument.

 ```shell